AlmondsDiscs/Vs-Almond-V4.5-Source-Code/README.md

 * Rareblin - OG Composer of Defeat
 * MoldyGH - OG Composer of House and Cheating

+most of the people here will be removed cuz im making my own original songs for the v6 update!!!!!!!!!!!!

 ## Psych Engine Credits
 * Shadow Mario - Psych Engine Creator, Coding
 * RiverOaken - Arts and Animations for Psych Engine